dalurness/server-time-bot/README.md

 ##### clock--help
 Displays help message showing available commands.

-# Due to Discord Rate Limits, the clock will always be a couple minutes off.
-It is best used for general timekeeping and not precision.
+# Due to Discord Rate Limits, the clock will always be slightly off.